giusreds/pwadapter/README.md

 &copy; 2020 Giuseppe Rossi

-The license for this repository is a [GNU Affero General Public Licence version 3](LICENSE) (SPDX: AGPL-3.0).
+The license for this repository is a [GNU Affero General Public License version 3](LICENSE) (SPDX: AGPL-3.0).

 This project is based on [PWACompat](https://github.com/GoogleChromeLabs/pwacompat/) from Google Chrome Labs.
 Please see the [NOTICE](NOTICE) file for full reference.